 From Amazon PO to startup founder

 From there on, it works like a startup-process inside the company.
-The goal is to reach funding, Get a Remote Job at a Company you loveSIGN UP FOR FREE“which means to get the blessing that engineers can start building your thing”, says Khushboo.
+The goal is to reach funding, “which means to get the blessing that engineers can start building your thing”, says Khushboo.
 It’s a process that Khushboo also used for her new startup.

 After five years at Amazon, she left the company in late 2019 to become an entrepreneur herself.
 She closes off the conversation with some career advice for women in tech: “Don’t assume that just because you are working harder than everybody else, you’re going to get what you want.
 You have to say what you want and ask for the promotion or the funding.”